Interview with the founder

 Family farming with an unusual twist

-We asked Faye Holst from Greenhouse PR to write an article to explain the story behind the Rush Farm project.
+Faye Holst from Greenhouse PR wrote an article to explain the story behind the Stockwood Community Benefit Society.

 Rush Farm, Stockwood, is a family run farm but not in the traditional way where the parents passed down the farm to their children.
 The story of the Parsons family adds an unusual twist to family farming.